-Publisher's Note: MDPI stays neutral with regard to jurisdictional claims in published maps and institutional affil-
+Publisher's Note: MDPI stays neutral with regard to jurisdictional claims in published maps and institutional affiliations.

 Copyright: © 2022 by the authors.
-Licensee MDPI, Basel, Switzerland This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/).
+Licensee MDPI, Basel, Switzerland.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/). great, it may have a domino effect on other parts of the network system [4], which may eventually cause the whole shipping network to face the risk of low efficiency and the delayed delivery of goods.
+Therefore, the resilience of the MSR shipping network structure should be improved without delay.